 No matter what arrangement you make regarding fees and costs, the most important thing is to get it in writing.
 All of the details should be included in your contract, and you should make sure not to sign it until you are sure you understand the terms and are comfortable with them.

-If you have been injured, the experienced attorneys at Geoff McDonald & Associates are ready to help.
-Call (804) 888-8888 or contact us at our website to set up a free consultation.
+If you have been injured, the experienced injury attorneys in Richmond, VA at Geoff McDonald & Associates are ready to help.
+Call (866) 369-9051 or contact us at our website to set up a free consultation.